DonePrakash/restaurantWebsite/README.md

 # 🍽️ MiniRestaurant Website

-A beautiful, fully responsive MiniRestaurant website built using pure HTML, CSS, and JavaScript.
+A beautiful, fully responsive MiniRestaurant website named The Chatori Spot built using pure HTML, CSS, and JavaScript.
 This project showcases multiple sections like Home, Menu, Gallery, About, and Contact — all organized in a scalable folder structure.
 It features smooth navigation, interactive elements, and visual content like food images, all tailored for a modern restaurant experience.

 ---